hunter-college-cs-ossd/shadow12ac-weekly/about.md

 title: About
 permalink: /about/
 ---

-Im a juinor at Hunter College, graduating in 2020.
+Im a student at Hunter College majoring in computer science and minoring in math, expecting to graduate in May 2020.

 ### More Information